Unveiling Transformer Perception by Exploring Input Manifolds

 \end{definition} One can observe that endowing the space $\mathbb{R}^n$ with a singular Riemannian metric leads to have non trivial curves whose length is zero.
 A straightforward consequence is that there are distinct points whose pseudodistance is therefore zero: a natural equivalence relation arises, \emph{i.e.} $x\sim y \Leftrightarrow \pd(x,y)=0$, obtaining thus a metric space $(\rd^n/\sim, \pd)$.

 The second crucial tool is the notion of pullback of a function.
-Let $f$ be a function from $\rd^p$ to $\rd^q$, and fix the coordinate systems $x=(x_1,\dots,x_p)$ and $y=(y_1,\dots,y_q)$ on $\rd^p$ and on $\rd^q$, respectively.
+Intuitively, given a map $f:M \rightarrow N$ between two manifolds, the pullback operation allows to transfer the geometric information of the output $N$ onto the input $M$ by means of the Jacobian of $f$.
+More specifically, let $f$ be a function from $\rd^p$ to $\rd^q$, and fix the coordinate systems $x=(x_1,\dots,x_p)$ and $y=(y_1,\dots,y_q)$ on $\rd^p$ and on $\rd^q$, respectively.
 Moreover, we endow $\rd^q$ with the standard Euclidean metric $g$, whose associated matrix is the identity.
-The space $\rd^p$ can be equipped with the pullback metric $f^*g$ whose representation matrix reads as
+The space $\rd^p$ can then be equipped with the pullback metric $f^*g$ whose representation matrix reads as:

 The sequence \eqref{def:sequence_of_maps} shows that a neural network can be considered simply as a function, a composition of maps: hence, taking $f=\Lambda_n\circ\Lambda_{n-1}\circ\dots\circ\Lambda_1$ and supposing that $M_0=\rd^p, M_n=\rd^q$, the generalization of \eqref{eq:pullback} applied to \eqref{def:sequence_of_maps} provides with the pullback of a generic neural network.